Spring sale until March 31 For new clients only

 Questionnaire evaluation type

-Questionnaires stand as the most frequently used method for training evaluation.
-They consist of a set of questions designed to gather valuable insights from participants.
+Questionnaires stand as the most frequently used method to gather valuable insights from participants.
 This tool is great for assessing learners’ reactions after a program.

 Pros